corpsee/nameless-debug/README.md

 Installation
 ------------

 You can install Nameless debug package by composer.
-Add following code to "require" section of the composer.json:
+Add following code to "require" or "require-dev" section of the composer.json:

 ```javascript
 "require": {